cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 #### CreateCredentialResponse {#create-credential-response}

-The CreateCredentialResponse function is used by the server to process the client's CredentialRequest message and complete the credential retrieval process, producing a CredentialResponse.
+The `CreateCredentialResponse` function is used by the server to process the client's `CredentialRequest` message and complete the credential retrieval process, producing a `CredentialResponse`.

-There are two scenarios to handle for the construction of a CredentialResponse
+There are two scenarios to handle for the construction of a `CredentialResponse`
 object: either the record for the client exists (corresponding to a properly registered client), or it was never created (corresponding to a client that has yet to register).

-In the case of an existing record with the corresponding identifier `credential_identifier`, the server invokes the following function to produce a CredentialResponse:
+In the case of an existing record with the corresponding identifier `credential_identifier`, the server invokes the following function to produce a `CredentialResponse`:

 ~~~
 CreateCredentialResponse